awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Added support for the `pglogical` extension version 2\.2\.2\.

-   The `pglogical` extension is a logical streaming replication system that provides additional features beyond what’s available in PostgreSQL native logical replication\.
+   The `pglogical` extension is a logical streaming replication system that provides additional features beyond what's available in PostgreSQL native logical replication\.
 Features include conflict handling, row filtering, DDL/sequence replication and delayed apply\.
 You can use the `pglogical` extension to set up replication between Aurora PostgreSQL clusters, between RDS PostgreSQL and Aurora PostgreSQL, and with PostgreSQL databases running outside of RDS\.

 **Critical Stability Enhancements**